-How to Install Lightroom Presets (April 2018 Update)
+How to Install Lightroom Presets (March 2020 Update)

 - Find the preset files on your computer & select the presets you’d like to install (either .lrtemplate or .xmp files work here)

-- Click import
+- Click import.

 - Exit and relaunch Lightroom.

-- Go into “Develop Module”.
+- Open Lightroom again and go into “Develop Module”.

 - If you want to change the name from User Presets to something else, just right click and select “rename”.

-Brush and global presets are two different things in Lightroom.
-You have to know the difference.
 The “develop presets” folder will only allow you to install global presets.
 These are the presets which can be applied to the whole of the photo and therefore impart a “global” effect.

 How to Make Your Own Presets

 The simplest of things can often become tedious and monotonous.
-Without the right wedding lightroom presets, you could be stuck with hundreds of RAW files from a family wedding and not know how to edit them before sharing.
+Without the right wedding lightroom presets, you could be stuck with hundreds of RAW files from a family wedding and not know how to edit preferences on them before sharing.
 You could shoot thousands of images on a family trip abroad all in RAW and not know how to process them manually.